petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 There are five item action types: [Async](#async-action), [Headless](#headless-action), [Link](#link-action), [Modal](#modal-action), and [Side Panel](#side-panel-action)

 With creation actions, create new items for the data set.
-You can direct users to a URL where the new entry is created, and choose whether to open the link directly or in a modal or side panel.
+You can direct users to a URL where the new entry is created and choose whether to open the link directly or in a modal or side panel.

 There are three creation action types: [Link](#link-action), [Modal](#modal-action), and [Side Panel](#side-panel-action).